 The Ibrahim Index of African Governance (IIAG) is a composite index which gives a statistical measure of governance performance in 54 African countries.
 Each IIAG dataset provides a window of comparable data within a ten-year period.

-Governance is defined by the Mo Ibrahim Foundation as the provision of the political, social and economic public goods and services that every citizen has the right to expect from his or her state, and that a state has the responsibility to deliver to its citizens.
+Governance is defined by the Mo Ibrahim Foundation (MIF) as the provision of the political, social, economic and environmental public goods and services that every citizen has the right to expect from their state, and that a state has the responsibility to deliver to its citizens.

-- Safety & Rule of Law
+- Security & Rule of Law

-- Sustainable Economic Opportunity, and
+- Foundations for Economic Opportunity, and

 - Human Development.

-Note on decimal place precision in the 2016 IIAG
+Note on decimal place precision in the 2022 IIAG